Montecri/GNSSTimeServer/README.md

 WiFi enabled GPS fed NTP server based on NodeMCU Amica and Arduino framework

+The code is in two files, main.cpp in the src directory and definitions.h in the includes directory.
+It is higly recommended to use PlatformIO to compile it.
+That way all the libraries needed will be installed automatically.
+The platformIO.ini file is also provided in the src directory.

 The second OLED display was added to so each time an NTP request is received the server can show the client's IP address and when the response was sent.
 It also shows how many clients are connected.
 The maximum number of WiFi clients an ESP8266 can handle is eight.
 The second display doesn't have to be